ceejbot/economics-of-package-management/slides.md

 # [fit] The __economics__ of
 # [fit] package management

 ^ I’m going to tell you a story about who owns the JavaScript language commons, how we got here, and why we need to change it.
-It’s a story about money as much as it is about Javascript— money and ownership and control.
+It’s a story about money and ownership and control as much as it is about Javascript.

 ---